The Sacrament of Confirmation

 Baptism, the Eucharist, and the Sacrament of Confirmation are the sacraments of Christian initiation.

 By the sacrament of Confirmation, the baptized are more perfectly bound to the Church and are enriched with a special strength of the Holy Spirit.
 They are true witnesses of Christ who spread and defend the faith by word and deed.
 (CCC1285)

 As fully initiated members of the Church, they are expected to continue to deepen their relationship with Christ, to continue to serve His Church, and to lead others to Jesus Christ.
 Confirmed individuals are not “graduating” from religious education.

-2018 Sacrament of Confirmation to be held Thursday, March 22, 2018
+2018 Sacrament of Confirmation at St. Francis of Assisi will be held Thursday, March 22, 2018 and celebrated by

-celebrated by

-Bishop Fitzgerald
+Bishop Michael J. Fitzgerald